 - Holiday Inn Rosslyn Key Bridge – best value

-- Residence Inn Arlington – highest rates
+- Residence Inn Arlington – highest reviews

 If you’re visiting DC on a budget, Courthouse is just one stop past Rosslyn and can be an even better value.
 Take a look at the Hilton Garden Inn Arlington Courthouse Plaza, which sometimes runs amazing specials.